vivekp1118/TinDog/README.md

 - Profiles display the dog's name, age, bio, and profile picture.
 - Profiles are rendered dynamically from a JavaScript array of objects.
 - Users can only like or dislike each profile once.
-- The user's likes and dislikes are stored in an array and can be accessed and modified later.
 - The user interface is designed to be responsive and work on both desktop and mobile devices.

 ## 💻 Technologies Used